quincy928/BDB-2023/README.md

 - **Modeling:** We experimented with various regression models, including linear regression, Lasso regression, and Random Forest regression, to predict yards after contact.
 These models were assessed based on metrics like mean squared error and R-squared.

-- **Feature Importance:** Utilizing Random Forest regression, we determined the importance of different features in predicting yards after contact, offering valuable insights into the critical factors affecting tackling performance.
+- **Feature Importance:** Utilizing a number of classification models, we attempted to predict wether or not a tackle would be broken on a given play

 ## Project Structure